ictr/covid19-outbreak-simulator/README.md

 ```
 $ outbreak_simulator -h

-usage: outbreak_simulator [-h] [--popsize POPSIZE [POPSIZE ...]]
-                          [--susceptibility SUSCEPTIBILITY [SUSCEPTIBILITY ...]]
+usage: outbreak_simulator [-h] [--popsize POPSIZE [POPSIZE ...]] [--susceptibility SUSCEPTIBILITY [SUSCEPTIBILITY ...]]
-                          [--symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]]
-                          [--asymptomatic-r0 ASYMPTOMATIC_R0 [ASYMPTOMATIC_R0 ...]]
+                          [--symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]] [--asymptomatic-r0 ASYMPTOMATIC_R0 [ASYMPTOMATIC_R0 ...]]
                           [--incubation-period INCUBATION_PERIOD [INCUBATION_PERIOD ...]] [--repeats REPEATS]
-                          [--handle-symptomatic [HANDLE_SYMPTOMATIC [HANDLE_SYMPTOMATIC ...]]]
-                          [--pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]]
-                          [--initial-incidence-rate [INITIAL_INCIDENCE_RATE [INITIAL_INCIDENCE_RATE ...]]]
-                          [--initial-seroprevalence [INITIAL_SEROPREVALENCE [INITIAL_SEROPREVALENCE ...]]]
-                          [--infectors [INFECTORS [INFECTORS ...]]] [--interval INTERVAL] [--logfile LOGFILE]
+                          [--handle-symptomatic [HANDLE_SYMPTOMATIC [HANDLE_SYMPTOMATIC ...]]] [--infectors [INFECTORS [INFECTORS ...]]]
-                          [--prop-asym-carriers [PROP_ASYM_CARRIERS [PROP_ASYM_CARRIERS ...]]]
+                          [--interval INTERVAL] [--logfile LOGFILE] [--prop-asym-carriers [PROP_ASYM_CARRIERS [PROP_ASYM_CARRIERS ...]]]
-                          [--stop-if [STOP_IF [STOP_IF ...]]] [--leadtime] [--plugin ...] [-j JOBS]
+                          [--stop-if [STOP_IF [STOP_IF ...]]] [--leadtime LEADTIME] [--plugin ...] [-j JOBS]
-                          [-s STAT_INTERVAL]

 optional arguments:
   -h, --help            show this help message and exit
   --popsize POPSIZE [POPSIZE ...]
-                        Size of the population, including the infector that will be introduced at the beginning of
+                        Size of the population, including the infector that will be introduced at the beginning of the simulation.
+It should
-                        the simulation.
-It should be specified as a single number, or a serial of name=size values
-                        for different groups.
-For example "--popsize nurse=10 patient=100".
-The names will be used
+                        be specified as a single number, or a serial of name=size values for different groups.
+For example "--popsize
-                        for setting group specific parameters.
-The IDs of these individuals will be nurse0, nurse1
+                        nurse=10 patient=100".
+The names will be used for setting group specific parameters.
+The IDs of these individuals
-                        etc.
+                        will be nurse0, nurse1 etc.
   --susceptibility SUSCEPTIBILITY [SUSCEPTIBILITY ...]
                         Weight of susceptibility.
 The default value is 1, meaning everyone is equally susceptible.
-                        With options such as "--susceptibility nurse=1.2 patients=0.8" you can give weights to
+With options such as "--
-                        different groups of people so that they have higher or lower probabilities to be infected.
+                        susceptibility nurse=1.2 patients=0.8" you can give weights to different groups of people so that they have higher or
+                        lower probabilities to be infected.
   --symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]
-                        Production number of symptomatic infectors, should be specified as a single fixed number,
+                        Production number of symptomatic infectors, should be specified as a single fixed number, or a range, and/or
-                        or a range, and/or multipliers for different groups such as A=1.2.
-For example "--
-                        symptomatic-r0 1.4 2.8 nurse=1.2" means a general R0 ranging from 1.4 to 2.8, while nursed
+                        multipliers for different groups such as A=1.2.
+For example "--symptomatic-r0 1.4 2.8 nurse=1.2" means a general R0
-                        has a range from 1.4*1.2 and 2.8*1.2.
+                        ranging from 1.4 to 2.8, while nursed has a range from 1.4*1.2 and 2.8*1.2.
   --asymptomatic-r0 ASYMPTOMATIC_R0 [ASYMPTOMATIC_R0 ...]
-                        Production number of asymptomatic infectors, should be specified as a single fixed number,
+                        Production number of asymptomatic infectors, should be specified as a single fixed number, or a range and/or
-                        or a range and/or multipliers for different groups
+                        multipliers for different groups
   --incubation-period INCUBATION_PERIOD [INCUBATION_PERIOD ...]
-                        Incubation period period, should be specified as "lognormal" followed by two numbers as
+                        Incubation period period, should be specified as "lognormal" followed by two numbers as mean and sigma, or "normal"
-                        mean and sigma, or "normal" followed by mean and sd, and/or multipliers for different
+                        followed by mean and sd, and/or multipliers for different groups.
-                        groups.
 Default to "lognormal 1.621 0.418"
   --repeats REPEATS     Number of replicates to simulate.
-An ID starting from 1 will be assinged to each replicate
+An ID starting from 1 will be assinged to each replicate and as the first columns
-                        and as the first columns in the log file.
+                        in the log file.
   --handle-symptomatic [HANDLE_SYMPTOMATIC [HANDLE_SYMPTOMATIC ...]]
-                        How to handle individuals who show symptom, which should be "keep" (stay in population),
+                        How to handle individuals who show symptom, which should be "keep" (stay in population), "remove" (remove from
-                        "remove" (remove from population), and "quarantine" (put aside until it recovers). all
-                        options can be followed by a "proportion", and quarantine can be specified as
+                        population), and "quarantine" (put aside until it recovers). all options can be followed by a "proportion", and
-                        "quarantine_7" etc to specify duration of quarantine.
+                        quarantine can be specified as "quarantine_7" etc to specify duration of quarantine.
-  --pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]
-                        Days of self-quarantine before introducing infector to the group.
-The simulation will be
-                        aborted if the infector shows symptom before introduction.
-If you quarantine multiple
-                        people or specified named groups, you will need to append the IDs to the parameter (e.g.
-                        --pre-quarantine day nurse1 nurse2
-  --initial-incidence-rate [INITIAL_INCIDENCE_RATE [INITIAL_INCIDENCE_RATE ...]]
-                        Incidence rate of the population (default to zero), which should be the probability that
-                        any individual is currently affected with the virus (not necessarily show any symptom).
-                        Multipliers can be specified to set incidence rate of for particular groups (e.g.
-                        --initial-incidence-rate 0.1 docter=1.2 will set incidence rate to 0.12 for doctors).
-  --initial-seroprevalence [INITIAL_SEROPREVALENCE [INITIAL_SEROPREVALENCE ...]]
-                        Seroprevalence of the population (default to zero).
-The seroprevalence should always be
-                        greater than or euqal to initial incidence rate.
-The difference between seroprevalence and
-                        incidence rate will determine the "recovered" rate of the population.
-Multipliers can be
-                        specified to set incidence rate of for particular groups (e.g. --initial-incidence-rate 0.1
-                        docter=1.2 will set incidence rate to 0.12 for doctors).
   --infectors [INFECTORS [INFECTORS ...]]
-                        Infectees to introduce to the population, default to '0'.
-If you would like to introduce
-                        multiple infectees to the population, or if you have named groups, you will have to specify
+                        Infectees to introduce to the population.
+If you would like to introduce multiple infectees to the population, or if
-                        the IDs of carrier such as --infectors nurse1 nurse2.
-Specifying this parameter without
+                        you have named groups, you will have to specify the IDs of carrier such as --infectors nurse1 nurse2.
-                        value will not introduce any infector.
   --interval INTERVAL   Interval of simulation, default to 1/24, by hour
   --logfile LOGFILE     logfile
   --prop-asym-carriers [PROP_ASYM_CARRIERS [PROP_ASYM_CARRIERS ...]]
                         Proportion of asymptomatic cases.
-You can specify a fix number, or two numbers as the lower
+You can specify a fix number, or two numbers as the lower and higher CI (95%) of
-                        and higher CI (95%) of the proportion.
+                        the proportion.
 Default to 0.10 to 0.40.
-Multipliers can be
-                        specified to set proportion of asymptomatic carriers for particular groups.
+Multipliers can be specified to set proportion of asymptomatic carriers for
+                        particular groups.
   --stop-if [STOP_IF [STOP_IF ...]]
                         Condition at which the simulation will end.
-By default the simulation stops when all
+By default the simulation stops when all individuals are affected or all
-                        individuals are affected or all infected individuals are removed.
-Current you can specify a
+                        infected individuals are removed.
+Current you can specify a time after which the simulation will stop in the format
-                        time after which the simulation will stop in the format of `--stop-if "t>10"' (for 10
+                        of `--stop-if "t>10"' (for 10 days).
-                        days).
-  --leadtime     The seed carrier will be asumptomatic but always be at the beginning of incurbation time.
-                        If allow lead time is set to True, the carrier will be anywhere in his or her incubation
-                        period.
+  --leadtime LEADTIME   With "leadtime" infections are assumed to happen before the simulation.
+This option can be a fixed positive number
+                        `t` when the infection happens `t` days before current time.
+If can also be set to 'any' for which the carrier can be
+                        any time during its course of infection, or `asymptomatic` for which the leadtime is adjust so that the carrier does
+                        not show any symptom at the time point (in incubation period for symptomatic case).
+All events triggered before
+                        current time are ignored.
   --plugin ...
 One or more of "--plugin MODULE.PLUGIN [args]" to specify one or more plugins.
-FLUGIN will
+FLUGIN will be assumed to be MODULE
-                        be assumed to be MODULE name if left unspecified.
-Each plugin has its own parser and can
-                        parse its own args.
+                        name if left unspecified.
+Each plugin has its own parser and can parse its own args.
   -j JOBS, --jobs JOBS  Number of process to use for simulation.
 Default to number of CPU cores.
-  -s STAT_INTERVAL, --stat-interval STAT_INTERVAL
-                        Interval for statistics to be calculated, default to 1.
-No STAT event will happen it it is
-                        set to 0.

 ```